johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 =========================
 This appendix captures practical insights gained from implementing this information model across multiple vendors' platforms, as guidance for future implementers.

 1. The number and granularity of discard classes defined in the information model represent a compromise.
-It aims to offer sufficient detail to enable appropriate automated actions while avoiding excessive detail, which may hinder quick problem identification.
+It aims to provide sufficient detail to enable appropriate automated actions while avoiding excessive detail, which may hinder quick problem identification.
 Additionally, it helps to limit the quantity of data produced per interface, constraining the data volume and device CPU impacts.
 While further granularity is possible, the defined schema has generally proven to be sufficient for the task of mitigating unintended packet loss.
 2. There are many possible ways to define the discard classification tree.
 For example, we could have used a multi-rooted tree, rooted in each protocol.
 Instead, we opted to define a tree where protocol discards and causal discard classes are accounted for orthogonally.
 This decision reduces the number of combinations of classes and has proven sufficient for determining mitigation actions.
 3. NoBuffer discards can be realized differently with different memory architectures.
 Whether a NoBuffer discard is attributed to ingress or egress can differ accordingly.
 For successful auto-mitigation, discards due to egress interface congestion should be reported on egress, while discards due to device-level congestion (e.g. due to exceeding the device forwarding rate) should be reported on ingress.
 4. Platforms often account for the number of packets discarded where the TTL has expired (or Hop Limit exceeded), and the device CPU has returned an ICMP Time Exceeded message.
 There is typically a policer applied to limit the number of packets sent to the device CPU, however, which implicitly limits the rate of TTL discards that are processed.
 One method to account for all packet discards due to TTL expired, even those that are dropped by a policer when being forwarded to the CPU, is to use accounting of all ingress packets received with TTL=1 as a proxy measure.
 5. Where no route discards are implemented with a default null route, separate discard accounting is required for any explicit null routes configured, in order to differentiate between interface/ingress/discards/policy/null-route/packets and interface/ingress/discards/errors/no-route/packets.
 6. It is useful to account separately for transit packets discarded by ACLs or policers, and packets discarded by ACLs or policers which limit the number of packets to the device control plane.
-7. It is not possible to identify a configuration error - e.g., when intended discards are unintended - with device packet loss metrics alone.
+7. It is not possible to identify a configuration error - e.g., when intended discards are unintended - with device discard metrics alone.
 For example, additional context is needed to determine if ACL discards are intended or due to a misconfigured ACL, i.e., with configuration validation before deployment or by detecting a significant change in ACL discards after a configuration change compared to before.
 8. Where traffic byte counters need to be 64-bit, packet and discard counters that increase at a lower rate may be encoded in 32-bit.
 9. Aggregate counters need to be able to deal with the possibility of discontinuities in the underlying counters.
 10. In cases where the reporting device is the source or destination of a tunnel, the ingress protocol for a packet may differ from the egress protocol; if IPv4 is tunnelled over IPv6 for example.
 Some implementations may attribute egress discards to the ingress protocol.